Lop Nur

 The lake system, into which the Tarim River and Shule River drain from the west and east respectively, is the last remnant of the historical post-glacial Tarim Lake, which once covered more than 10000 km2 in the Tarim Basin but had progressively shrunk throughout the Holocene due to rain shadowing by the Tibetan Plateau.
 Lop Nur is hydrologically endorheic; it is landbound, has no outlet, and has relied largely on meltwater runoffs from the Tianshan, Kunlun and the western Qilian Mountains.
 The lake measured 3100 km2 in 1928, but has dried up due to construction of reservoirs which dammed the flow of water feeding into the lake, and only small seasonal lakes and salt marshes may form.
 The dried-up Lop Nur Basin is covered with a salt crust ranging from 30 to 100 cm in thickness.

-An area to the northwest of Lop Nur has been used as a nuclear testing site.
+An area to the northwest of Lop Nur has been used as the principal nuclear testing site of the People's Republic of China.
 Since the discovery of potash at the site in the mid-1990s, it is also the location of a large-scale mining operation.
-There are some restricted areas under military management and cultural relics protection points in the region, which are not open to the public.
+There are some restricted areas under military management and cultural relic protection points in the region, which are not open to the public.